 How does Oracle Enterprise Manager Grid Control do so much across so many different systems?
 The answer is through the use of licensable Management Packs, Monitoring Plug-ins, and Connectors.
 Since there is no document currently that provides an overview of all the pieces that fit together, this article attempts to do that.
-Detailed explanations of individual packs can be found in the data sheets available on the Oracle Enterprise Manager Data Sheets page on the Oracle Technology Network Website.

 The Management Packs may specifically relate to the database, such as the Configuration Management Pack for Oracle Database, or they may relate to the middleware, such as the Diagnostics Pack for Oracle Middleware.
 These packs are normally licensed on the basis of the number of CPUs or the number of named users on the target server and not on the central Grid Control server.
 Note that the Enterprise Edition of Oracle Database is required at the target database level to enable these packs.
 If you have the Standard Edition, the packs cannot be licensed.